Rudiney/sageone_api_request_signer/README.md

 # Sageone Api Request Signer

-This gem make the signing process needed to make every request to a [SageOne](http://www.sageone.com) API.
+This gem do the signing process needed to make every request to a [SageOne](http://www.sageone.com) API.

 The signing proccess is described here: [https://developers.sageone.com/docs#signing_your_requests](https://developers.sageone.com/docs#signing_your_requests)